maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
 - In Cisco SD-WAN, Localized Policies are attached to a Device Template and a Device Template is attached to a device
-- This script creates an interactive treemap diagram showing the relationship between Localized Policy->Device Template->Device
+- This script creates an interactive treemap diagram containing therelationships
-- It also creates an spreadsheet containing the relationships.
+- It creates an spreadsheet containing the relationships.

 ## Installation
 - Install requirements.txt
 - Clone or download the repository
+- Internet connection to connect to D3.js source script

 ## Usage
 Run csv_values.py